Megus/megus.github.io/_posts/2019-08-17-creativity-through-limitation-shadertoy.md

 ---
 layout: post
 title: "Creativity through limitation: Shadertoy"
 description: "Shadertoy is a place where anyone can share realtime procedural graphics experiments.
-This article is an introduction to procedural graphics and ray tracing"
+This article is an introduction to procedural graphics and ray tracing."
 image: /assets/blog-images/2019-08-17-cover.jpg
 tags: [programming]
 ---